Orange-OpenSource/hurl/docs/manual/hurl.md

 Combined with [`-c, --cookie-jar`](#cookie-jar), you can simulate a cookie storage between successive Hurl runs.

+This is a cli-only option.

 ### -c, --cookie-jar <FILE> {#cookie-jar}

 Write cookies to FILE after running the session (only for one session).
 The file will be written using the Netscape cookie file format.

 Combined with [`-b, --cookie`](#cookie), you can simulate a cookie storage between successive Hurl runs.

+This is a cli-only option.

 ### --delay <MILLISECONDS> {#delay}